ursa1minor/nc-fundamental-katas/README.md

 4. You will need to install any dependencies (Jest in this case) using the `npm install -D jest` command

 5. You will need to update the `scripts` section of your `package.json` so you can use the `npm test` command to run tests using `jest`.
-You can use the `--watch` flag in this command so Jest will watch your files for changes and then re-run the tests automatically.
+(You can choose to use the `--watch` flag in this command so Jest will watch your files for changes and then re-run the tests automatically)

 Spend an hour each morning working on a kata.
 It will give you the edge when you come to do tech tests for your job applications

 Work on the kata and commit changes as needed.
-When you are happy with your solution, push all your changes to your forked repo.
+Push all your changes to your forked repo when you finish working on the repo before the lecture.
 You should push to your fork frequently but as a bare minimum please make sure it's up to date with last week's kata solutions before Monday morning each week:

 ```
 $ git push origin main